Driver Behavior Recognition via Interwoven Deep Convolutional Neural Nets with Multi-stream Inputs: Experiments

 Turning attention to the aggregated behavior (bottom subfigure), observe that the accuracy improves significantly compared to when considering all the different actions the driver might perform, as we expect.
 This is because some behaviors demonstrate similar patterns (e.g., texting and web searching), which makes discriminating among these extremely challenging.
-Overall, the InterCNN with MobileNet blocks obtains the best prediction performance when similar behaviors are aggregated, outperforming other architectures by up to 4.83\%.
-In addition, our two-stream CNN and InterCNN consistently outperform the plain CNN.
+Overall, \textbf{the InterCNN with MobileNet blocks obtains the best prediction performance when similar behaviors are aggregated, outperforming other architectures by up to 5.84\%}.
+In addition, our two-stream CNN and InterCNN consistently outperform the plain CNN, as well as the existing two-stream I3D that we consider as baseline.